Data migration in ERP projects.

 Allow sufficient time for data migration

-True to the motto "good things come to those who wait", the timetable for data migration should not be too tight.
-The more extensive your data stock is and the longer you have been using your previous ERP system, for example, the more likely it is that difficulties will arise during the data migration - be it due to an incorrect database or unexpected technical problems.
+True to the motto „Good things come to those who wait“, the schedule for data migration should not be too tight.
+The more extensive your data stock is and the longer you have been using, for example, your previous ERP system, the more likely it is that difficulties will arise during data migration – be it due to a faulty database or due to unexpected technical problems.

 Data migration with SAP Business One

 SAP Business One Data Transfer Workbench (DTW) is a migration tool that allows you to import data from a CSV file into SAP Business One.
-DTW supports the automatic transfer of data into the system, specifically designed for the initial transfer.
-It is useful when you need to import large amounts of data, such as items and business partners.
+The DTW supports the automatic transfer of data into the system, specially designed for the initial transfer.
+It is useful when you need to import large amounts of data, such as articles and business partners.

-To facilitate the import process into SAP Business One, the Data Transfer Workbench Templates for all ObjectsThese can be used to enter your own data and then import it into SAP Business One.
-The standard templates can be found in the folder where the SAP B1 DTW is installed.
+To facilitate the import process in SAP Business One, the Data Transfer Workbench Templates for all Objectswhich you can use to enter your own data and then import it into SAP Business One.
+The standard templates can be found in the folder in which the SAP B1 DTW is installed.
 The folder hierarchy of the templates corresponds to the structure of the SAP Business One main menu.

 The functions of DTW are composed of: